CODEiverse/Open-Source-Tools/Docs/CommandLineTools/CLBCXmlToJson.md

+# CLBCXmlToJson

+Description:
-# CLBCXmlToJsonConvert an Xml file into a Json file.
+Convert an Xml file into a Json file.

 Executable Name: CLBCXmlToJson.exe.